RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1 Scratch 2.0/03 Fireworks/Fireworks.md

 __Click the green flag, place your mouse over the stage and press the space bar.__
 Does the rocket fly towards the mouse from the bottom of the screen?
 What happens if you move the mouse and press space again?

 7. Finally, lets make this work by using the mouse button instead of the space bar.
-To do this, we can wrap our script in a __forever if mouse down__.
+To do this, we can wrap our script in a __forever__ block and then check if the mouse button is pressed with a __if mouse down__.
 Then swap the __when space key pressed__ control block for __when flag clicked__ and last but not least make sure the rocket is hidden when everything starts up.